danielbodunov/DungeonSim/docs/Design/Visual_and_Interaction_Design.md

 Transition behavior:

+- `DungeonVisualLightingController` owns baseline atlas presentation brightness through the global `_GlobalLightIntensity` property.
+Current defaults are Expansion `1.0`, Exploring `0.55`, unresolved/default `1.0`, and debug `1.0`.
+  Phase changes are observed through `GameplayLoopController.StateChanged` and blended over `0.3` unscaled seconds.
+The scalar multiplies authored atlas color independently from the shader's quantized realtime-shadow multiplier.
+- This scalar is visual/environment brightness, not physical light intensity.
+  Future local or 2.5D lighting must compose with this baseline instead of replacing or duplicating its runtime authority.
 - `DungeonLightingManager` should expose an explicit presentation mode such as `ExpansionUniform` and `ExploringAtmospheric`.
 - `GameplayLoopController` should set the lighting mode whenever its phase changes.